medbenmakhlouf/tailwind-ionic/README.md

 </ion-chip>
 ```

-Using utilities like `ion-chip-bg-*` allows you to define styles declaratively with utility classes — instead of inline styles like:
+Using utilities like `ion-bg-*` allows you to define styles declaratively with utility classes — instead of inline styles like:

 ```html
 <ion-chip style="--background: #ddd">